WebCopyCat: Hey, Wanna Buy the System I Just Bought?

-Pros: WCC costs only a buck to try out.
+The Good: WCC costs only a buck to try out.
 Devon tells you exactly how you're going to earn your money with WCC.
 The 10-day trial is easy to cancel.

-Cons: WCC's sole product is itself.
+The Bad: WCC's sole product is itself.
 You'll need to pay additional fees for an auto-responder and traffic packages.
 Your potential earnings are over-hyped.

-Our Recommendation: We do not recommend this system to any newbie or experienced online marketer.
+The Bottom Line: We do not recommend this system to any newbie or experienced online marketer.
 Look no further than our top recommendation here to learn how to actually build a business online.

 Devon Brown has a “done for you system” called WebCopyCat (WCC).
 This system, by his claims, helps online marketing beginners who don’t have a lot of experience with selling, landing pages, and traffic generation.
 “I do all the hard work for you,” Devon claims.
 “You simply copy my system and make money within a week.”
 Or, as he claims in his sales video:

 To find out, I purchased a 10-day trial of WCC for $1.
 Following my 10-day trial, I’d be charged $34.95/month.

 After my purchase went through, I was immediately directed to a welcome video starring Devon Brown himself.
 Devon was quite animated, and he also noted that one of his staff members would be calling me shortly.
 This made me nervous because marketing follow-up phone calls are usually made so that product up-sells can be pushed.

 In the ensuing 24 minute video, Devon spends about 10 minutes introducing WCC.
 A lot of the same stuff that was stated in his sales video is repeated in this video, including how WCC is a “done for you” system, how your earnings with WCC will reflect your efforts, how no income is guaranteed, etc.

 After that part is over, Devon introduces some marketing terminology and defines it.
 Here is a sample: